Dueling harassment claims in transphobic rant, beer toss

 The Neptune school district said it has taken “swift and serious” action in the case, but says it cannot reveal what it was for legal reasons.
 Superintendent Tami Crader did not respond to a request for comment Wednesday.

-The Galloway police department initially said it had not brought charges in the case, but has not responded to subsequent requests for additional information.
-A request for comment was sent on Wednesday.
+The Galloway police department said Wednesday it had not brought charges in the case.

 Follow Wayne Parry at http://twitter.com/WayneParryAC